derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 Done - Add, Filter, Search, Delete (PHP Only) and Update (PHP Only)

+In Progress - Creating Submit Event to Edit Personnel Form

 To Do - Update and Delete (JavaScript Only)

 ## Technologies